kirtankp/Lift-Simulator/README.md

 # Lift-Simulator
-Web App using HTML CSS and Vanilla JavaScript where you can Simulate Lift Mechanism.
+Web App using HTML CSS and JavaScript (without any framework or library) where you can Simulate Lift Mechanism.